Asian shares fall on recession fears; eyes on Fed minutes

 In addition, the central banks of the euro zone, Australia and China are all expected step open the monetary spigot further this year while Germany is considering fiscal stimulus.

 Those prospects have driven yields lower.
-Benchmark U.S. 10-year Treasuries US10YT=RR rose on Tuesday to yield 1.540% from a high of 1.625% on Monday.
+Benchmark U.S. 10-year Treasuries rose on Tuesday to yield 1.540% from a high of 1.625% on Monday.

 However, currency markets were mostly subdued ahead of the Jackson Hole meeting and Fed minutes.
-The Japanese yen was little changed at 106.24 per dollar after firming 0.4% versus the greenback on Tuesday, while sterling GBP=D3 was last trading at $1.2162.
+The Japanese yen was little changed at 106.24 per dollar after firming 0.4% versus the greenback on Tuesday, while sterling was last trading at $1.2162.

-The dollar index .DXY was on the defensive as it drifted away from a three-week top touched earlier on Monday.
+The dollar index was on the defensive as it drifted away from a three-week top touched earlier on Monday.
 It was last flat at 98.208.

 Editing by Sam Holmes